Jan-ARN/Jan-ARN/README.md

 ### I build interfaces for when things go wrong.

-Front-end developer at **[ilert](https://ilert.com)**, an alerting &amp; incident-management platform.
+Front-end developer at **[ilert](https://ilert.com)** — an alerting & incident-management platform.

-I work mostly on the mobile app — one TypeScript codebase shipping to iOS, Android, web and desktop — and on the shared UI library behind it.
+I work on both the **web app** and the **mobile app**: two TypeScript codebases on a similar stack, with the mobile app shipping to iOS and Android.
 I care a lot about the small details that make an interface feel calm under pressure.

 <br/>